lualure/src/README.md

 ## Coding Style

+Speed freak:

-- For speed reasons, this code uses `luajit` rather than just (slower) old `lua`.
+- I uses `luajit` rather than just (slower) old `lua`.

+Test-driven development (ish):

-- Test-driven development (ish).
-Many files in `src/X.lua` are paired with `tests/Xok.lua` with test, demo examples.
-So best to start this with
+- Many files in `src/X.lua` have demos, tests in with `tests/Xok.lua` with test, demo examples.

-- So my environment uses the calling convention shown above.
+Written for teaching purposes:

-- Written for teaching purposes.
-So many many small files, each with specific functions.
+- So many many small files, each with specific functions.

+Functional programming rules:

+- Much functional style.
+Lots of passing functions as arguments, returning closures, etc etc.

+Encapsulation rules:

-- Much encapsulation: nearly all my functions and variables are `local`.
+- Nearly all my functions and variables are `local`.
 - Exception1: I define the global definition of `print` so it can display tables.
 - Exception2: there are others... not many... can't think of them right now.

+Module-based polymorphism.

-- Some (module-based) polymorphism.
-When the one verb applies to many types, those verbs are in different files and differntiated by public interface.
+- When the one verb applies to many types, those verbs are in different files and differntiated by public interface.
+- For example, look at `create` and `update` in [num.lua](lib/num.lua) and [sym.lua](lib/sym.lua)

-- No inheritance, hence no object-oriented style.
-Too many ways to do that in Lua.
-Too tempting to make base code on B.S.
+No inheritance, so no object-oriented style.

+- Too many ways to do that in Lua.
+- Too tempting to make base code on B.S.
 OO choices.

-- Much functional style.
-Lots of passing functions as arguments, returning closures, etc etc.
-- Instead of using `self` , this code used `i`.
+Not `self` , but  `i`:

+- When my module functions are passing round a table of data, that table is called `i`, not `self`.

+Literate programming:

 - DOCCO-stype documentation; i.e. comments in Markdown get rendered as html.
-= Github pages: the repo `github.com/lualure/info` stores html files rendered from `github.com/lualure/lib`.
+= These are rendered and written to `github.com/lualure/info` which, in turn, is rendered using tGithub pages at `github.com/lualure/lib`.